mm80843/T3.5/docs/Article/PBN__Article_187.md

 * [Enhanced treatment options](https://github.com/mm80843/T3.5/blob/main/docs/Benef/PBN__Benef_918.md)
 * [Safer and more effective disinfection](https://github.com/mm80843/T3.5/blob/main/docs/Benef/PBN__Benef_919.md)
 * [Prolonged antimicrobial activity](https://github.com/mm80843/T3.5/blob/main/docs/Benef/PBN__Benef_920.md)

-## Summary of the article

-Viruses like the coronavirus can cause diseases in humans, and they can spread from person to person or through touching contaminated surfaces.
-Scientists are researching ways to prevent the spread of viruses, and one of the solutions they are looking at is using a material called graphene.
-Graphene is a very thin and strong material made up of carbon atoms.
-It has special properties that can help kill viruses.
-Graphene can be used to make special coatings that can be sprayed on surfaces to disinfect them and stop the virus from spreading.
-These coatings have been shown to be effective against different types of viruses.
-Scientists are also studying how to use graphene in other ways, like making face masks and air filters that can kill viruses.
-Although more research is needed, graphene has shown promise as a way to protect us from infectious diseases like the coronavirus.

 ## List of risks in an article